 The Elm Hotel & Spa History

-During its long and storied existence, the celebrated Elms Resort & Spa has nurtured a rich and vibrant history.
+During its long and storied existence, the celebrated Elms Hotel & Spa has nurtured a rich and vibrant history.
 Not only has The Elms established itself as a sought-after destination for over 125 years, but it has also been a true survivor against all odds.
 Though The Elms brand is 125 years old, the building that stands today is a mere 100 years old.
 Fires claimed two earlier incarnations of the structure, but each time, The Elms was rebuilt into an even grander place.

 The Birth of Excelsior Springs—"America's Haven of Health"